 I am a native of Arizona born and raised in Phoenix and currently residing in Tucson.
 In the workplace I am fortunate to be surrounded by great people who are very knowledgeable and have a passion to help those who served this country, our military Veterans.
 I myself am a Navy Veteran that served at the beginning of Operation Enduring Freedom.

-Originally from the Chicago suburbs, I currently call the border town of El Paso, TX home.
+Originally from the Chicago suburbs, I currently call the border city of El Paso, TX home.
 My personal journey with recovery has been full of ups and downs, but it has allowed me to discover my passion for using my own struggles and victories to help others.
-I am studying to become a social worker, and through my internship, was offered a job at the Opportunity Center for the Homeless as the Mental Health Project Coordinator.
-Recently certified as a WRAP Facilitator, my goal is to bring this wonderful program to others to help them be successful in their recovery journey.
+As the Mental Health Program Coordinator at the Opportunity Center for the Homeless, WRAP has been an invaluable resource for the individuals I serve.
+As a social worker, MHPS, and a WRAP facilitator, my goal is to utilize WRAP to help others be successful in their recovery journey.

 My name is Amber Strawderman, I absolutely love wrap.
 I work as a recovery coach and highly recommend wrap to all my recoverees.